Private Snafu vs. Malaria Mike: Context

 In the Pacific War, the lack of mosquito control measures had caused malaria to reach epidemic status.
 Entire infected units had to be evacuated before actually experiencing combat.
-Early in the War, it was estimated that malaria caused eight to ten times as many casualties than the battlefield.
+Early in the war, it was estimated that malaria caused eight to ten times as many casualties as the battlefield.
 In 1943, James C. Magee, Surgeon General of the United States Army, created special units to plan and carry out malaria control.
 The same year, Douglas MacArthur issued orders concerning malaria control measures.
 Among them was raising the shipping priority of anti-malaria supplies, providing troops with prophylactic drugs (quinine and atabrine) and mosquito repellents, and training troops in the importance of malaria.

 Soldiers were reluctant to take antimalarials (particularly Atabrine, which had worse side-effects than quinine) because of the side-effects, and Private SNAFU vs. Malaria Mike was an attempt to challenge this aversion.

 Also in 1943, the United States Army started issuing educational propaganda about malaria.
 The educational campaign included films, radio broadcasts, posters, pinup calendars, signs, manuals, matchbooks, ration containers, and maps, all warning soldiers to protect themselves from malaria infection.
 This animated short film was part of the wider campaign.

 Some of the Private Snafu films reused animation from mainstream films of Warner Bros.
 Cartoons.
 The air raid-like climax of the film derives from The Fighting 69th ½ (1941).